A large and complex cancer involved half of Jen's nose, calling for expert treatment to restore her health and appearance.

-Drs.
-Nicole Schmitt and Shaun Desai offered Jen a solution.
-First, Dr. Schmitt, a head and neck surgeon with special expertise in cancers, would operate to remove the large basal cell carcinoma.
+The surgery team offered Jen a solution.
+First, she'd undergo surgery to remove the large basal cell carcinoma.
 Later, Dr. Desai, an expert in reconstructive facial plastic surgery, would repair Jen’s nose in two stages.
 The first step would be a forehead flap procedure, surgically moving a section of living tissue from Jen’s forehead to cover the opening left after the cancer was removed.
 Then, once the flap had taken hold, he would rebuild Jen's nose, using his skill to maintain its form and function.

 Dr. Desai recalls his first meeting with Jen.
 “It was emotional,” he says.
 “She was only 38, which is very young to have so many BCCs.
 She was understandably worried about how she could go back to work and how her kids would see her.”

 Doctors and patient talked things through.
 Despite facing a complex and painful series of surgeries, Jen says, “I felt so much calmer.
 The surgeons were phenomenal.
 They were so knowledgeable and at the same time had the best bedside manner.
 They answered every question of mine and my husband’s and took their time.”

 Jen says, “After the actual cancer was removed at Suburban Hospital, Dr. Desai performed two reconstructions at Johns Hopkins Hospital, starting with a forehead flap procedure, which was really an uncomfortable process.”